elvisbugs/arduinoDay/README.md

 successfully installed, you will see a login page like this:
 ![alt text](https://github.com/Angar0th/arduinoDay/blob/master/instructions%20to%20grafana/grafana_login.png)

-The default login is login = admin and password = admin.
+The default login is "admin" and password "admin".

 Once you logged, you can create a data source with you influx database, so click in "Create a data source" and choose influxDB, you will be in a configuration page like this image:
 ![alt text](https://github.com/Angar0th/arduinoDay/blob/master/instructions%20to%20grafana/grafana_db_config.png)